Port Moody: Transportation

+Moody Centre station is also served by the West Coast Express commuter rail service.
+It is the first station outside Downtown Vancouver on the line heading eastbound.

+Modo has five vehicles located in Port Moody available for carsharing.
+As of June 2019, seven Level 2 electric vehicle charging stations were located in Port Moody, with the capacity for 14 vehicles.

 Police department

-The Port Moody Police Department is the police force for the City of Port Moody, British Columbia.
+The Port Moody Police Department is the police force for the City of Port Moody.
 It was formed in 1913 with a single police officer expanding to a department of approximately 50 sworn officers and 20 civilian employees today.
 Its headquarters have been located at 3051 St Johns Street since the mid-1980’s.
 The headquarters were later re-developed on the same property, opening in 2006.